From Amortized to Worst Case Delay in Enumeration Algorithms: Introduction

-It also happens sometimes that the first solutions are easy to find but finding new solutions keeps on getting harder and harder.
-In this case, polynomial delay is usually out of reach but one may still design algorithms with \emph{polynomial incremental delay}.
-An algorithm is in polynomial incremental time if for every $i$, the delay between the output of the $i^\th$ and the $(i+1)^\th$ solution is polynomial in $i$ and in the size of the input.
+It also happens that new elements of the output set, also called solutions, become increasingly difficult to find.
+In this case, polynomial delay is usually out of reach but one may still design algorithms with \emph{polynomial incremental time}.
+An algorithm is in polynomial incremental time if for every $i$, the delay between the output of the $i^\th$ and the $(i+1)^{\mathsf{st}}$ solution is polynomial in $i$ and in the size of the input.
 Such algorithms naturally exist for saturation problems: given a set of elements and a polynomial time function acting on tuples of elements, produce the closure of the set by the function.
-One can generate such closure by iteratively applying the function until no new elements are found.
+One can generate such a closure by iteratively applying the function until no new element is found.
 As the set grows bigger, finding new elements becomes harder.
-For instance, the best algorithm to generate circuits of a matroid uses a closure property of the circuits~\cite{khachiyan2005complexity} and is thus in polynomial incremental time.
-The fundamental problem of generating the minimal transversals of a hypergraph can also be solved in subexponential incremental time~\cite{fredman1996complexity} and some of its restrictions in polynomial incremental time~\cite{eiter2003new}.
-In this paper, the class of problems which can be solved with incremental polynomial delay is denoted boos $\UIncP$.
+The best algorithm to generate circuits of a matroid uses a closure property of the circuits~\cite{khachiyan2005complexity} and is thus in polynomial incremental time.
+The fundamental problem of generating the minimal transversals of a hypergraph can also be solved in quasi-polynomial incremental time~\cite{fredman1996complexity, blasius2019efficiently} and some of its restrictions in polynomial incremental time~\cite{eiter2003new}.

-While the delay is a relevant and natural way of measuring the quality of an enumeration algorithm, it might sometimes be too strong of a restriction depending on the use case.
-Indeed, if the enumeration algorithm is used to generate a subset of the solutions, it is often enough to have guarantees that the time needed to generate $k$ solutions is reasonable for every $k$.
-For example, one could be satisfied with an algorithm that has the property that after a time $kp(n)$, it has output at least $k$ solution, where $p$ is a polynomial and $n$ the input size.
-In this paper, we refer to this kind of algorithms as $\Inc{1}$-enumerators and call $p(n)$ \emph{the incremental delay} of the algorithm.
+While the delay and incremental delay are natural ways of measuring the quality of an enumeration algorithm, it might sometimes be too strong of a restriction.
+Indeed, if the enumeration algorithm is used to generate a subset of the solutions, it is often enough to have guarantees that the time needed to generate $i$ solutions is reasonable for every $i$.
+For example, one could be satisfied with an algorithm that has the property that after a time $i\cdot p(n)$, it has output at least $i$ solutions, where $p$ is a polynomial and $n$ the input size.
+In this case, drawing parallel with the complexity analysis of data structures, we will say that $p(n)$ is the \emph{amortized delay} of the algorithm\footnote{The conference version~\cite{CapelliS23} of this paper refered to \emph{linear incremental delay}.
+We decided to change to a more explicit name despite possible conflicts in the existing literature, see \Cref{sec:preliminaries} for more details.}.